-- Seat Leakage-If valve seat leaks, it will be necessary 1. to replace the disc (part 4).
-If valve has integral seat, refinish seat in body with seating tool. - Remove cap (part 3) by removing the nuts (part 2) a. from the body bolts (part 1).
-Use wrench and turn in a counterclockwise direction. - b.
-Remove disc (part 4) and replace with new disc.
+- Seat Leakage--If valve seat leaks, it will be necessary to replace the disc (part 4).
+If valve has integral seat, refinish seat in body with seating tool. - a. remove cap (part 3) by removing the nuts (part 2) from the body bolts (part 1).
+Use a wrench and turn in a counterclockwise direction. - b. remove disc (part 4) and replace with new disc.